List of TGV services

 The TGV (Train à Grande Vitesse) is a high-speed rail service, which started operation in 1981.

 This article is a list of all high-speed train services in France.
 This includes all international high-speed trains that make at least one station stop in France, as well as domestic high-speed trains.
 Most trains use the LGV network to attain the top speed of 320 km/h (200 mph), but many services also utilise the classic network to reach off-network destinations.

 All services are TGV services operated by SNCF, unless otherwise stated.
-Other operators that run high-speed trains in France include Eurostar, Ouigo, Renfe and Thalys.
+Other operators that run high-speed trains in France include Eurostar, Ouigo, Renfe and Trenitalia France.

 International services

 † = most or many trains call at this station.

 ‡ = few trains call at this station.